Skip to main content

 The core of the issue is that the ACA’s rule allows employers to calculate affordability based on the premium for non-tobacco-users, effectively externalizing the financial penalty for tobacco users from the systemic cost of the health plan.

 This creates a regulatory environment where a punitive surcharge is not only permitted but is treated with a unique leniency compared to other wellness-related financial adjustments.
-From a perspective, this might be seen as a strong incentive for cessation.
+From a public health perspective, this might be seen as a strong incentive for cessation.
 From a biomedical perspective, however, it sanctions the application of a significant, chronic stressor upon a population already defined by a state of physiological dysregulation.

 The policy’s architecture creates a permissible stressor that directly intersects with the biological pathways of addiction, potentially compounding the very condition it aims to discourage.